oyam/Semantic-Segmentation-using-Adversarial-Networks/README.md

 # Semantic Segmentation using Adversarial Networks

+### Differences

-Use FCN-VGG16 as Segmentor instead of dilated8.
+Use of FCN-VGG16 instead of Dilated8 as Segmentor.